hackforla/admin-governance/meeting-2018-june.md

 ## Code for America Summit Recap
   * Nina, Josh, & Wes attended
   * Any highlights or takeaways?
+    * Nina
+      * Meeting people where they are - building in attending community meetings, non-profit/gov hosted events as part of our activities.

 ## Governance
   * HFLA Governance & Advisory Board docs